-Heart disease is a chronic illness, meaning that once you have it, you’ll live with it for the rest of your life, even if you don’t display symptoms at certain times.
-Heart disease, sometimes called “coronary heart disease” or “CHD,” is the leading cause of death among adults in the United States, according to the National Heart Lung and Blood Institute (NHLBI).
-Educating yourself about the causes and risk factors of the condition can help you avoid potentially fatal episodes of heart attack, stroke, and other forms of heart disease.
+Heart disease is an illness that you will live with for the rest of your life.
+You may not show symptoms of the disease at certain times.
+Heart disease is sometimes called “coronary heart disease” or “CHD.”
+It is the leading cause of death among adults in the United States, according to the National Heart, Lung, and Blood Institute (NHLBI).
+If you learn about the causes and risk factors of the disease, you may avoid heart problems that cause death.

 Heart disease occurs when the arteries and blood vessels that lead to the heart are blocked or not carrying blood correctly.
 When this happens, important nutrients, such as oxygen, cannot reach your heart.
 Arteries and blood vessels can be blocked because of medical conditions and lifestyle choices, including:

-- high cholesterol—elevated cholesterol levels create plaque, a waxy substance that accumulates in your blood vessels and restricts the passing of nutrients to your heart.
+High cholesterol creates plaque.
+Plaque is a waxy substance that gathers in your blood vessels and slows the passing of nutrients to your heart.
 Nicotine can keep your heart from receiving oxygen and causes your blood vessels to narrow.

-Taking steps to normalize your blood pressure and cholesterol levels may slow or even stop the development of heart disease.
-Adjusting your lifestyle through exercise and following a healthy diet also may reduce your risk factors for heart disease.
-Speak to your doctor about developing an exercise routine and diet that’s appropriate for your age, weight, and overall health.
+If your blood pressure and cholesterol are at normal levels, you may slow or even stop the development of heart disease.
+If you adjust your lifestyle by exercising and following a healthy diet, you may reduce your risk factors for heart disease.
+Talk to your doctor about developing an exercise routine and diet that’s appropriate for your age, weight, and overall health.

 - insulin resistance or diabetes